 Clause A. After the Spring General Elections of each the Academic School Year there shall be two (2) Transitional Meetings each of the Policy Board, the Senate, UGSA and GSA, to consist of all incumbent and newly elected members.
 At these meetings only the incoming members shall be allowed to vote for incoming officers.
 The incumbent presiding officer shall call and chair the meetings to vote for incoming officers.
-The incumbent presiding officer is elected, and shall chair the First Transitional Meetings of the Senate.
+The incumbent presiding officer shall call and chair the meetings until a new presiding officer is elected and shall chair the First Transitional Meetings of the Senate.